netfoundry/minimal-mistakes/docs/_pages/v2/guide-cli.md

 ### delete

 You may delete a resource in the network domain (in a particular network, or the network itself) by specifying the singular form of a resource type and a query that selects exactly one resource.
 You will be prompted to confirm unless you set `--yes` in the general config.
-Nothing will get deleted if this fails to match exatly one resource.
+Nothing will get deleted if this fails to match exactly one resource.

 ```bash
 nfctl --network NETWORK delete service name="ACME Service"